top of page

 Reading: Reading is the single most important way to help children get ready to learn to read.
 Reading with babies is cuddle time, and anything goes.
 Read a book, sing a book, chew on the pages, giggle at the pictures.
 Do it for as long (or short) as both of you are happy.
 Frequent short sessions work well.
 Keep books everywhere you would keep toys: on the floor or on changing table, in the diaper bag, and in the car.

 Writing: Reading and writing go together; both are ways to represent spoken words and communicate information.
 Point out letters and print in the environment, not just words in books, but on signs, packages, or your own writing.
 Playing with three-dimensional shapes will help with letter recognition later (children will know the difference between an A and an O because their brains have long ago registered the difference between a corner and a curve).

 Playing: Playing is good for the brain (and the heart).
 Babies are sensory beings and learn best when they are happy and stimulated just the right amount (not too little, not too much).
 Pay attention to your child's cues; he or she will tell you when you’re missing the mark.
 Hands-on play with three dimensional, unplugged objects, and friendly human beings is best for them (e.g. soft blocks, mirrors, shaky eggs, books, bells…).

-At BML, we strive to incorporate these practices where we can.
+At BML, we strive to incorporate these practices whenever we can.
 You’ll find some or all represented in each of our storytimes.
 You’ll find them in our Every Child Ready to Read Early Literacy Kits, which are available for check out.
 Last, but not least, you will also find opportunities for all of the practices in our Brighton Kiwanis Discovery Room.